bikidsx/dazy/README.md

-# Dazy 🐳
+# Dazy

-> Make Docker as easy as running `npm install` - intuitive, fast, and shareable.
+A terminal UI for Docker that actually helps you get things done.

 ```
  ██████╗  █████╗ ███████╗██╗   ██╗        .